inscist/api-guidelines/Guidelines.md

 }
 ```

-In this example, the most basic error code is "BadArgument", but for clients that are interested, there are more specific error codes in "innererror."
+In this example, the most basic error code is "BadArgument", but for clients that are interested, there are more specific error codes in "innererror".
-The "PasswordReuseNotAllowed" code may have been added by the service at a later date, having previously only returned "PasswordDoesNotMeetPolicy."
+The "PasswordReuseNotAllowed" code may have been added by the service at a later date, having previously only returned "PasswordDoesNotMeetPolicy".
 Existing clients do not break when the new error code is added, but new clients **MAY** take advantage of it.
 The "PasswordDoesNotMeetPolicy" error also includes additional name/value pairs that allow the client to determine the server's configuration, validate the user's input programmatically, or present the server's constraints to the user within the client's own localized messaging.